You know somebody who deserves recognition from the Queen but don’t know how to go about it?

 Below, our guide briefly explains the different awards in the British Honours System and the various ranks.

-This is one of the highest levels.
-Awarded for a significant national contribution in any activity, involving serving and helping Britain through notable achievements or services.
+This is one of the highest levels, awarded for a significant national contribution.
+This includes serving and helping Britain through notable achievements or services.

 Commander of the Order of the British Empire (CBE)